 A cough that won't go away isn’t only annoying, but it can also be exhausting, stressful, and even painful, causing rib damage if it's severe.
-If you have a chronic cough, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They are board-certified otolaryngologists who have considerable experience treating patients with a chronic cough caused by conditions like asthma, postnasal drip, and acid reflux.
-Call one of their two offices in Atlanta today to make an appointment, or schedule a consultation using the online booking form.
+If you have a chronic cough, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He's a board-certified otolaryngologist who has considerable experience treating patients with a chronic cough caused by conditions like asthma, postnasal drip, and acid reflux.
+Call one of his two offices in Atlanta today to make an appointment, or schedule a consultation using the online booking form.

 A chronic cough is one that persists for more than four weeks in children or more than eight weeks in adults.